DETAILED ACTION

 a second set of first cuts that are parallel to one another and perpendicular to the first set of first cuts (set of second upper cuts; ¶46); and

-and the plurality of second cuts (set of lower cuts, with reference to Fig. 3A markup and the discussion above) in the semiconductor wafer, wherein the plurality of second cuts are vertically aligned with the plurality of first cuts (Fig. 3A markup) and extend through a second portion (from the top of the crack generated after forming region 310 to the bottom of wafer 302; Fig. 3A markup) of the thickness of the semiconductor wafer, and wherein the plurality of second cuts comprises:
+and the plurality of second cuts (set of lower cuts, with reference to Fig. 3A markup and the discussion above) in the semiconductor wafer, wherein the plurality of second cuts are vertically aligned with the plurality of first cuts (Fig. 3A markup) and are formed at a second thickness (from the top of the crack generated after forming region 310 to the bottom of wafer 302; Fig. 3A markup) of the semiconductor wafer, and wherein the plurality of second cuts comprises:

 a first set of second cuts (set of first upper cuts) that are parallel to one another (Fig. 3A); and